What You’ll Learn

 Payroll Taxes

 Payroll taxes are paid on the wages and salaries of employees to finance social insurance programs like Social Security, Medicare, and unemployment insurance.
-Payroll taxes apply only to labor income, and not to business income like the previous two forms of tax.
+Payroll taxes apply only to labor income, not savings, and not to business income like the previous two forms of tax.
 For this reason, payroll taxes are one of the least harmful ways to raise revenue, as the supply of labor is less responsive to taxation than the supply of capital.
 That said, it’s important to note that employees bear the burden of payroll taxes, resulting in lower wages.

 Gross Receipts Taxes